Formsets and Inlines¶

 The fields will all have a prefix in their name so that the naming does not clash with other fields on the page.
 The name attribute of the input tag for the

-.
+streetfield in this example will be:form-address-street.
 The name will change if you set a prefix on the material form:form = RegistrationForm(prefix='registration')

 Then the field name will be

-method in order to give keyword arguments that you want to pass through to the form when it is instaniated.
+registration-form-address-street.
+You can pass thekwargsargument to the__init__method in order to give keyword arguments that you want to pass through to the form when it is instaniated.
 So you could use this to pass in initial values:class RegistrationForm(Form): address = FormField(AddressForm, kwargs={ 'initial': {'street': 'Stairway to Heaven 1'} })

 But you can also use nested initial values which you pass into the material form: